jatinkumarg/interview-stack-develop/README.md

 ### webapp

-The client side applicaiton uses node version 17, node 16 should also work as well.
+The client side application uses node version 17, node 16 should also work as well.
 From the root of the `webapp` directory install the node dependencies using the command bellow

 ```Bash
 npm ci